jgpestana/software-bounty-program/README.md

 14. The bounty awarded expires after 30 days of the DEMO day if the project has not been released.
 15. A Team cannot participate on other bounty of this program until the current one they are working at is released (production).
 16. Team members cannot leave the team for other teams before the project reaches the phase specified on this bounty program.
 The only way to leave is leaving the Fermat project.
-17. GUI and A project types have one free review.
+17. GUI and Architecture Design project types have one free review.
 The following reviews without approval will cost the team 25% of the bounty each.
+18. Architecture Design deliverables includes the component architecture and workflows created in [dev.fermat.org] (http://dev.fermat.org) and the Interfaces in the API library of the platform.

 ## 2016 Bounties